History of the

 - Town of Winfield Board Meeting Minutes.

-- Information provided by: Marlan Craker, Ronald Churchill, Philip E. Craker, Keith R. Pelton, John Horkan, Marilyn Hawkins, Alice Roloff, Mary Jean Biesek Symak, Judy Gurgel.
+- Information provided by: Marlan Craker, Ronald Churchill, Philip E. Craker, Keith R. Pelton, John Horkan, Marilyn Hawkins, Alice Roloff, Mary Jean Biesek Symak, Judy Gurgel, and Karyn Driessen (niece of Merton Krug).

 - Photos provided by Bill Bass.